CoolDotty/urban-fiesta/README.md

 # Delivery Instructions

-Don't create a fork!
-Simply send us the link to your repository and be sure to make it public.
+Simply create a zip folder of this project and send it to jobs@xqmsg.com

 # Usage